Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

     For detailed information about deleting a new batch, see [Delete a fixed posting batch](../Integration/06_ManageFixedBookings.md#delete-a-fixed-posting-batch).

 - [CREATE]
     Click this button to create a fixed posting batch.
-The *Fixed postings &ndash; batch* window is displayed, see [Fixed postings &ndash; batch](#fixed-postings--batch).
+The *Fixed postings &ndash; Batch "Batch name"* window is displayed, see [Fixed postings &ndash; Batch "Batch name"](#fixed-postings-–-batch).

 - [EDIT]
     Click this button to edit a fixed posting batch.
-The *Fixed postings &ndash; batch* window is displayed, see [Fixed postings &ndash; batch](#fixed-postings--batch).
+The *Fixed postings &ndash; Batch "Batch name"* window is displayed, see [Fixed postings &ndash; Batch "Batch name"](#fixed-postings-–-batch).

-## Fixed postings &ndash; batch
+## Fixed postings &ndash; Batch

 *Accounting > Settings > Tab FIXED POSTINGS > Select batch*